Phi Phi Islands: Post-tsunami reconstruction

 After the tsunami, approximately 70% of the buildings on the island had been destroyed.
 By the end of July 2005, an estimated 850 bodies had been recovered, and an estimated 1,200 people were still missing.
 The total number of fatalities is unlikely to be known.
 Local tour guides cite the figure 4,000.
 Of Phi Phi Don residents, 104 surviving children had lost one or both parents.

 In the immediate aftermath of the disaster, the permanent residents were housed in a refugee camp at Nong Kok in Krabi Province.

 On 6 January 2005, a former Dutch resident of Phi Phi, Emiel Kok, set up a voluntary organization, Help International Phi Phi ("HI Phi Phi").
 HI Phi Phi recruited 68 Thai staff from the refugee camp, as well as transient backpacker volunteers (of whom more than 3,500 offered their assistance), and returned to the island to undertake clearing and rebuilding work.
 On 18 February 2005, a second organization, Phi Phi Dive Camp, was set up to remove the debris from the bays and coral reef, most of which was in Ton Sai Bay.

 By the end of July 2005, 23,000 tonnes of debris had been removed from the island, of which 7,000 tonnes had been cleared by hand.
 "We try and do as much as possible by hand," said Kok, "that way we can search for passports and identification."
 The majority of buildings that were deemed fit for repair by government surveyors had been repaired, and 300 businesses had been restored.
 HI Phi Phi was nominated for a Time Magazine Heroes of Asia award.

 As of 6 December 2005, nearly 1,500 hotel rooms were open, and a tsunami early-warning alarm system had been installed by the Thai government with the help of volunteers.

 Impact of mass tourism

 Since the tsunami, Phi Phi has come under greater threat from mass tourism.
 Dr Thon Thamrongnawasawat, an environmental activist and member of Thailand's National Reform Council, is campaigning to have Phi Phi tourist numbers capped before its natural beauty is completely destroyed.
-With southern Thailand attracting thousands more tourists every day, Dr Thon makes the point that the ecosystem is under threat and is fast disappearing.
-"Economically, a few people may be enriched, but their selfishness will come at great cost to Thailand", says Dr Thon, a marine biology lecturer at Kasetsart University and an established environmental writer.
+With southern Thailand attracting thousands more tourists every day, marine biology lecturer Dr Thon makes the point that the ecosystem is under threat and disappearing rapidly.